lilianabs/Research/Networks/README.md

 # Cooperation Prevails When Individuals Adjust Their Social Ties.

-This folder contains the implementation of the algorithm presented in the above paper.
+This folder contains the implementation of the algorithm presented in the paper with the above title.